lukedfurnell/promptly/README.md

 # ✅ Summary

-**Promptly** is a CLI tool to improve and refine your prompts to get the most out of your AI-powered IDEs.
+**Promptly** is a CLI tool to improve, refine and grade prompts.
+It helps developers get better responses from their AI-powered IDEs by allowing them to improve their prompts on the command line.